mcmanusandmcmanus/rust_pipeline/docs/phase1_2024_experiment.md

 ## 5. Sampling & Capacity Strategy

 - Begin with the full 2024 slice.
-If `rows > 1.5M`, perform stratified sampling by `priority` (APD) or `dispatch status` (LAFD) to maintain class balance.
+If a refresh exceeds **500k rows**, perform stratified sampling by `priority` (APD) or `dispatch status` (LAFD) to maintain class balance while honoring the cap.
 - All sampling must be reproducible: persist RNG seeds per run and log them with the benchmark records.
-- If both pipelines stay under 15 minutes and <24 GB RAM on the reference laptop, raise the cap to 2.5M rows and repeat the measurements.
+- If later years creep past 500k rows and still keep runtimes <15 minutes / <24 GB RAM, document the new peak and bump the cap incrementally (for example 750k) before attempting multi-million-row trials.

 ## 6. Benchmark & Cost Logging